JuliaReach/AAAI22_RE/JuliaReach/README.md

     ```bash
     julia --project=.
     ```
+    Then use the command `] instantiate`.
 Here `.` is the path to the files `Manifest.toml` and `Project.toml`.
 This way Julia will use the package versions defined in `Manifest.toml`, which were used at the time when this package was prepared.
     - To install the packages in a fresh version, enter the package mode (via typing `]`) and then enter the following commands:

     ```julia